johnousterhout/aposd-vs-clean-code/README.md

 	>**UB:** Our experiences differ.

 * Enabling fearless refactoring?
 BINGO!
-This is the where almost all of the benefits from unit testing come from, and it is a really, really big deal.
+This is the where almost all of the benefits from unit testing come from, and it is a really really big deal.

 	>**UB:** Agreed.